 And, so do I…

-Some people get this idea about me, because I’m a New York Times bestselling author and coach who has spent the past decade writing and teaching people how to create more success and happiness in their lives, that I don’t ever fall short and fail miserably in these areas.
+Some people get this idea about me, because I’m a New York Times bestselling author and coach who has spent the past 15 years writing and teaching people how to create more success and happiness in their lives, that I don’t ever fall short and fail miserably in these areas.
 But of course I do — I’m human.
 I fall short and fail at things far more than anyone could imagine, and certainly far more than I’d often like to admit.
 And it feels just as horrible for me as it does for you or anyone else — I absolutely lose faith in myself sometimes.

 Deep down of course, I know these negative reactions aren’t helpful.
 So I own up to what happened, learn a lesson or two, and then I get back up to try again.
 And the final part is the most important part — the trying again…